Travel trailer and motorhome compliance

 by | Dec 28, 2020 | Legal & Compliance, Articles, CBRV, CMB

-Caravan and motorhome compliance can confuse.
+Travel trailer and motorhome compliance can confuse.
 Imports are often not 100% compliant.
 This article shows what is required.
-Total caravan and motorhome compliance is rarely an issue with the locally-made product.
-It can be, however, with imported caravans.
-This was particularly so of fifth-wheel caravans.
+Total travel trailer and motorhome compliance is rarely an issue with the locally-made product.
+It can be, however, with imported travel trailers.
+This was particularly so of fifth-wheel travel trailers.
 There can also be problems with private imports.
 Non-fully compliant units may legally be used, but only by the original buyer.
 That buyer often truly (but wrongly) believes them to be 100% compliant.
 They must not be sold, nor even given away unless brought to 100% compliance.

 Note: This information is still (late 2020) mostly current but will change once the new Road Rules come into effect – probably in 2024.

-‘Is your camper trailer, caravan or motorhome fully compliant?
+‘Is your camper trailer, travel trailer or motorhome fully compliant?
 Many are not, especially American fifth-wheeler and motorhomes imports.

 ‘It has been proven many times that declarations of compliance on many imports have been false.
 The Australian Federal Government even warned against this.
 In such cases, severe penalties can apply.